 2. Take advantage of technology.

 The technology we have these days to save money at grocery and retail stores is pretty amazing.
 Printing and clipping coupons is becoming a thing of the past.
-Although we still do print the occasional coupon at times, I’ve found that there are easier ways to save at my favorite stores, including Family Dollar Stores®.
-I’m a big fan of using my smartphone to find savings when I’m out shopping.
-One of my favorite ways to save money is with Family Dollar® Smart Coupons!
-All you have you do is clip the savings you are interested in from your PC, tablet, or phone.
-When you get to the register, add in your phone number and your savings will be applied!
-No paper to clip and no forgetting your coupons at home.
-I just went this week and saved $2 on Tide Pods and $0.50 on Crest Toothpaste!
+Although we still do print coupons at times, I’ve found that there are easier ways to save at my favorite stores.
+I’m a big fan of using my smartphone apps to find savings when I’m out shopping.
+One of my favorite ways to save money is with Ibotta and Checkout 51.

 3. Shop from your pantry/kitchen.